(1) Introduction. Under chapter 82.21

 (a) Any successive possessions of any previously taxed hazardous substances are tax exempt.

-(i) Any person who possesses a hazardous substance which has been acquired from any other person who is registered with the department of revenue and doing business in this state may take a written statement certifying that the tax has been previously paid.
-Such certifications must be taken in good faith and must be in the form provided in the last part of this section.
+(i) Any person who possesses a hazardous substance that has been acquired from any other person who is registered with the department of revenue and doing business in this state may take a written statement certifying that the tax has been previously paid.
+Such certifications must be taken in good faith and must be in the form provided in subsection (14) of this rule.
 Blanket certifications may be taken, as appropriate, which must be renewed at intervals not to exceed four years.
 These certifications may be used for any single hazardous substance or any broad classification of hazardous substances, e.g., "all chemicals."

 (ii) In the absence of taking such certifications, the person who possesses any hazardous substance must retain proofs that it purchased or otherwise acquired the substance from a previous possessor in this state.
 It is not necessary for subsequent possessors to obtain certificates of previously taxed hazardous substances in order to perfect their tax exemption.
-Documentation which establishes any evidence of previous tax payment by another person will suffice.
-This includes invoices or billings from in state suppliers which reflect their payment of the tax or simple bills of lading or delivery documents revealing an in state source of the hazardous substances.
+Documentation that establishes any evidence of previous tax payment by another person will suffice.
+This includes invoices or billings from in-state suppliers that reflect their payment of the tax or simple bills of lading or delivery documents revealing an in-state source of the hazardous substances.

 (iii) This exemption for taxes previously paid is available for any person in successive possession of a taxed hazardous substance even though the previous payment may have been satisfied by the use of credits or offsets available to the previous person in possession.